kubernetes/kubernetes/docs/user-guide/services.md

 ```

 Traffic from the external load balancer will be directed at the backend `Pods`,
 though exactly how that works depends on the cloud provider.
+Some cloud providers allow
+the `loadBalancerIP` to be specified.
+In those cases, the load-balancer will be created
+with the user-specified `loadBalancerIP`.
+If the `loadBalancerIP` field is not specified,
+an ephemeral IP will be assigned to the loadBalancer.
+If the `loadBalancerIP` is specified, but the
+cloud provider does not support the feature, the field will be ignored.

 ## Shortcomings